sknrao/oransc-ux/iosmcn.rst

 1. Upgrading to newer version (1.12.5) is a challenge - it doesn't work.
 The most recent version we can use is 1.12.4.
 2. Understanding how ves-collector maps the message to the topic is not clear from the configurations.
 We will have to look at multiple-files to undestand. `ves-dmaap-config.json <https://github.com/o-ran-sc/oam/blob/master/solution/smo/oam/ves-collector/ves-dmaap-config.json>`_ maps topics to a key(streamid).
 This key is further mapped to message type in `collector.properties <https://github.com/o-ran-sc/oam/blob/master/solution/smo/oam/ves-collector/collector.properties>`_ file.
 Here the message type is read from either domain-name or standard-defined name.
+3. It doesn't work with kafka-bridge directly, we are yet to figure out what changes should be made to remove the dependency with DMAAP-MR. Thought DMAAP-MR is been deprecated, the ves-collector still has some strange dependencies on it.

 Tips:
 #####

-1. DMAAP_HOST
+1. Ensure you have right configuration of DMAAP_HOST.
+The same should be use in `ves-dmaap-config.json <https://github.com/o-ran-sc/oam/blob/master/solution/smo/oam/ves-collector/ves-dmaap-config.json>`_ under topic_url variable
 2. You may have to modify `externalrepo.json <https://github.com/o-ran-sc/oam/blob/master/solution/smo/oam/ves-collector/externalRepo.json>`_ to ensure you have Rel-18.
-Delete lines 6-10
+Delete lines 6-10.
+3. If you want to test your ves-collector with the accompanying `client code <https://github.com/o-ran-sc/oam/blob/master/code/client-scripts-ves-v7/>`_ then you will have to unde the json templates present in the client code.

 Message Router